hashicorp/packer/website/source/docs/builders/qemu.html.markdown

   the qemu command line (though not, at this time, qemu-img).
 Each array of strings makes up a command line switch that overrides matching default switch/value pairs.
 Any value specified as an empty string is ignored.
   All values after the switch are concatenated with no separater.

-For instance:
+  WARNING: The qemu command line allows extreme flexibility, so beware of conflicting arguments causing failures of your run.
+For instance, using --no-acpi could break the ability to send power signal type commands (e.g., shutdown -P now) to the virtual machine, thus preventing proper shutdown.
+To see the defaults, look in the packer.log file and search for the qemu-system-x86 command.
+The arguments are all printed for review.

+  The following shows a sample usage:

 <pre class="prettyprint">
   . . .